I am a Ph.D. candidate at the

 Reality Labs Research at Meta,

 Applied Research in Acoustics, and Lofelt.

-In these roles, I completed research and software development for smart glasses, sound synthesizers, sonar systems, and gaming headphones.
+In these roles, I did research and software development for spatial audio devices, sound synthesizers, sonar systems, and gaming headphones.
 Prior to my Ph.D., I studied physics at Edinburgh,

 Wake Forest, and BYU,

 with concentrations in acoustics, optics, and biophysics, respectively.
 Additionally, I tutored college and high school students in math and physics.
 Originally from Los Angeles,

 I now live in San Diego with my wife and three daughters.